Doctors: Eclipse watchers may realize eye damage too late

 HARRISBURG, Pa.
-(WHTM) – Optometrists say you may be able to look at Monday’s solar eclipse for a second or two and be okay, but most people will be tempted to look longer.
+(WHTM) – Optometrists say you may be able to look at a solar eclipse for a second or two and be okay, but most people will be tempted to look longer.

 You won’t realize the damage you’re doing until a few hours later.